RASAero Comparisons with Altitude Data

-The accuracy of the RASAero flight simulation altitude predictions for high power rockets is shown in the Table below, where RASAero flight simulation altitude predictions are compared with barometric altimeter, optical tracking, and accelerometer-based altitude flight data for a representative set of high power rockets.
-RASAero rocket files (.alx1 files) for most of these rockets are included in the RASAero software download.
+The accuracy of the RASAero II flight simulation for high power rockets and amateur rockets is shown in the Plot and Table below, where the RASAero II flight simulation apogee altitude is compared with barometric altimeter data, optical tracking data, accelerometer-based flight data, and GPS flight data for a representative set of high power rockets and amateur rockets.
+RASAero II rocket files (.CDX1 files) for most of these rockets are included in the RASAero II software download.

 Altitude (ft)